Ada-Developers-Academy/core-interlude-2/interview-questions/activity-interview-questions.md

 ## Goal

 Our goal is to compile a series of interview question resources and interview questions.
-By the end of this activity, everyone should have access to some recommended interview questions.

 ## Preparation